DIY Nautical Rope Mirror

 I’m loving it over top of my “Knots Nautical” chest.

-So, for the cost, I just estimated price of each rope and the amount I used.
+So, for the cost, I estimated the price of each rope and the amount I used.

 A savings of $250.